Ralph Abercromby: Battle of Alexandria, 1801

 Abercromby commanded the expedition to the Mediterranean in 1800, and after successfully landing the army at Aboukir and driving the French inland, defeated an attempted French counter-attack at Alexandria, 21 March 1801.
 Jacques-François Menou had arrived from Cairo and was determined to defeat the British advance.
-On the 20th March, the British forces extended across the isthmus, the right wing resting upon the ruins of Nicopolis and the sea, the left on the lake of Abukir.
+On 20 March, the British forces extended across the isthmus, the right wing resting upon the ruins of Nicopolis and the sea, the left on the lake of Abukir.
 The line faced generally south-west towards the city, the reserve division under Major-General Sir John Moore.

 Abercromby anticipated a night attack, so the British slept in position under arms.
 At 3:30 a.m.
 French forces attacked and drove in the British outposts.
 Moving forward rapidly with great gallantry from the left, Lanusse launched the attack with Valentin's brigade in column along the seashore, and to their right Silly's brigade against the British entrenchments around the roman ruins.
 The brunt of the attack fell upon Moore's command, and in particular upon the 28th (North Gloucestershire) Regiment of Foot.
 The British repulsed this first assault, during which both Silly and Lanusse were hit.

 “General Lanusse saw that General Valentin had left the seashore, and was within the re-entering angle of the redoubt and the Roman camp, where the cross fire of the enemy held him back.
 General Lanusse marched to this spot, encouraged the men, and made them advance.
 The worthy general was hit in the thigh by a ball from a gun-boat; four grenadiers tried to carry him off, but a second ball killed two of these brave fellows”.
 Soon Rampon's command in the centre was engaged, and despite disorientation in the dark, penetrated between the front and rear wing of the 42nd Regiment of Foot.
 A confused fight ensued in the ruins, in which the French troops were all either killed or captured with the 42nd taking their colour.
 Other British regiments engaged were the 23rd Regiment of Foot, 40th (the 2nd Somersetshire) Regiment of Foot and 58th (Rutlandshire) Regiment of Foot, together with Stuart's Minorca Regiment.